Teenlife

 Will Teens Regret Getting a Tattoo?

 Whether or not a high school student will regret getting a tattoo cannot be predicted.
 According to a 2008 Harris Poll, 83 percent of people with tattoos do not regret their decisions.
-But of those that do regret it, 20 percent say it is because they were too young when they got the tattoo.
+But of those who do regret it, 20 percent say it is because they were too young when they got the tattoo.

-Aalai says, “Regardless of age, careful consideration should be made before embarking on inking one’s body permanently.”
-DeAnne Mullet, a mother of two teenagers, is in the process of having a tattoo removed—one she got in her early 20s.
 Within days, Mullet knew she had made a mistake.
 As she matured, Mullet grew more self-conscious of the tattoo and always worried about it showing at fancy parties—including her own wedding.
 Mullet says, “I think tattoos are tasteless.
 Plus, bodies and skin change over time and my tattoo looked worse each year.”
 Mullet brought her daughters with her to the laser removal sessions so they could see how painful it was.

 Pallitto did not end up working in the business world and instead is in a creative field where tattoos are very much accepted.
 He has gone on to get many more tattoos.
 Pallitto says, “My tattoos tell the story of my life.
-I love how they look, and I love what they mean.
+I love how they look, and I love what they mean."

 Sign up for Free Tips and Guides direct to Your Inbox